fedor-rusak/thoughts/README.md

 * new - to start new note from scratch
 * position - currently under development.
 Needed to get cursor position.
 * browse - to see thoughts sorted by tag (date by default).
 Up and down to navigate across tag index.
 Left and right to choose tag for index.
 Enter to choose note for editing.
+* help - to see list of supported commands
+* example - to load test records to play around with

 Hit ESC or Ctrl-C to exit.